 California Farm to School Program

-Farm to School Programs are a vital way to improve the health and well-being of California schoolchildren through integrated nutrition education and healthy food access.
-Hundreds of millions of meals are served each year in California schools, and expanding opportunities for local food procurement that is tied to nutrition education is essential for establishing healthy eating habits that children can carry into adulthood.
-Procurement of more California grown food also supports connecting California's agriculture to California consumers.
+Farm to school programs are a vital way to improve the health and well-being of California schoolchildren through integrated food-based education and healthy food access.
+California schools serve hundreds of millions of meals each year, and expanding opportunities for local food procurement that is tied to food-based education is essential for establishing healthy eating habits that children can carry into adulthood.
+Procurement of more California grown or produced food also supports connecting California's agriculture and food production to California consumers.

 The CA Department of Food and Agriculture and CA Department of Education are collaborating to help connect schools with CA Food Producers, including socially disadvantaged food producers and small businesses.
 Please contact firstname.lastname@example.org if you would like additional support with the Local Food for Schools or School Food Best Practices programs.

 CA Farm to School Newsletter

 - Bay Area Region

 - Greater Los Angeles Region

 These new positions will establish our regional California Farm to School Network collaboratives, facilitate relationships with partners across the school food ecosystem, support California Farm to School Incubator Grantees, and organize regional convenings and events.
 Positions are fully remote and staff should live in/near their region.